 The Various Ways to experience Yosemite Falls

 So naturally, we have lots more info and photos of the waterfall, which were sharing with you directly below as well as in the photo gallery further below on this page.

-Indeed, we’ve experienced the falls in a variety of ways, and in this page, we’ll break down all the ways that we’ve done it.
+Indeed, over these many visits, we’ve experienced the falls in a variety of ways, and in this page, we’ll break down all the ways that we’ve done it.

 We think it’s worth doing as many of these as you can, because you’ll automatically visit parts of Yosemite National Park that you might not have considered otherwise.

 And thus you’ll gain a better appreciation of your time spent in Yosemite in addition to a better appreciation of the waterfall itself.

 It’s pretty much paved almost the entire way (roughly a quarter-mile) so there’s even wheelchair access to see the Lower Yosemite Falls.

 There’s also a footbridge providing great open views of the lower waterfall though it can get quite misty there depending on Yosemite Creek’s volume.

-In any case, what we enjoy most about seeing experiencing Yosemite Falls this way is the view of both Upper and Lower Yosemite Falls from the paved walkway, which made the approach very atmospheric.
+In any case, what we enjoy most about experiencing Yosemite Falls in this way is the view of both Upper and Lower Yosemite Falls from the paved walkway, which made the approach very atmospheric.